 Perform Daily Scans

-It is best for you to perform daily scans on your system.
-Sometimes it is hard to do and you cannot work while the virus scanner is running so if you find the process irritating than it is recommended that you schedule a weekly scan on your software or setup a night time scan when you are not working in your computer.
-In this way your system can be cleaned out regularly making you less susceptible to viruses.
+You should perform daily scans on your system.
+Sometimes it is hard to do, and you cannot work while the virus scanner is running, so if you find the process irritating, then it is recommended that you schedule a weekly scan on your software or set up a nighttime scan working in your computer.
+In this way, your system can be cleaned out regularly, making you less susceptible to viruses.

-Many devices act as leeches and attach themselves to external hard drives, USBs or any other kind of potable media.
-The minute you attach any external device to your computer, the viruses launches itself and starts propagating and spreading in your system.
+Many devices act as leeches and attach themselves to external hard drives, USBs, or any other kind of portable media.
+The minute you attach an external device to your computer, the viruses launch themselves and starts propagating and spreading in your system.